rockissue

 Smokey Robinson and the Miracles

-4 albums; 1 track - including one album by Robinson solo and one track by the Miracles without Robinson
+4 albums - including one album by Robinson solo-billed; 6 tracks - including one track by Robinson solo-billied and one track by the Miracles sans Robinson

 The Rolling Stones